Skip to content

 ================================================================================

-Simulates the migration process without making any changes to GitHub.
+Dry-run mode is available on both migrate and cross-link subcommands to simulate operations without making changes to GitHub.
 This is the recommended first step after audit to validate your configuration and setup.

 Basic Syntax